guidoism/escape/proposal_002.md

 We've now filtered out like 99.99999% of the programmers in the world and if you've made it this far then you'll find a kernel of beauty.

+Rebol satisfies a bunch of the requirements for my computer.
+It's tiny, the runtime for the GUI is only a megabyte and full applications written in Rebol are on the order of 10s of kilobytes.